PAIDiPaidThis.com

 What if I can't afford entropion surgery upfront?

-Talk to the practice early.
+Talk to the practice early, before the surgery date is booked.
 Many offer payment plans or work with pet finance providers, and some pets qualify for charity help via PDSA or RSPCA schemes if you are on certain benefits.
-Delaying is worse, as entropion damages the eye over time.
+Delaying the surgery itself is usually worse for your dog, since entropion damages the eye the longer it goes uncorrected.

 Should I get the surgery pre-authorised by my insurer?

 Yes, whenever possible.
-Pre-authorisation confirms the condition is covered and tells you your excess in advance, so there are no surprises.
-Your vet can usually submit the request for you.
+Pre-authorisation confirms the condition is covered before you commit to anything and tells you your excess in advance, so there are no surprises on the invoice.
+Your vet can usually submit the request for you, so ask at the consultation stage.

 How different can two quotes really be?

 Quite different.
-Ownership, location and whether it is a referral all move the price, and the CMA found corporate practices charge around 18.3% more than independents.
-Comparing two or three quotes, using the real prices below, is well worth the effort.
+Ownership, location and whether it is a referral case all move the price, and the CMA found corporate practices charge around 18.3% more than independents on average.
+Comparing two or three quotes, using the real prices on this page as a benchmark, is well worth the effort before you commit to one practice.